-While the importance of them is widely known, smoke and carbon monoxide detectors often become afterthoughts once they’re installed.
+While their importance is widely known, smoke and carbon monoxide detectors often become afterthoughts once installed.
+More thought into how long smoke and carbon monoxide detectors last should be given after that initial step.

 Typical homeowners will put the detectors up, see them hanging there on the wall, and feel safe.
 They don’t give them a second thought — except for those annoying times the low battery chirp goes off in the middle of the night.